 Mothers who are pregnant or newly-parenting make up the largest part of our clientele, so we know our program is assisting the most vulnerable residents of our community.
 Regular community meals in our LA Cafe, a free snack shop, and nutrition education in our Neighborhood Mom's Group are other popular facets of the center's food program.

 Help Hope House Tackle Hunger

 A Catholic Charities Human Development Grant, along with a matching grant from Good Shepherd Food Bank, enabled our 2014 food program to be very successful.
-The food bank's matching grant will be available again to us in 2015, and we need to raise $500 to ensure the matched amount of $1000, the bare minimum needed.
+This year these sources of help are not available so we need to raise $5000 to fully cover our 2015 food program.

 Here's how to help with our 2015 food program:

-donate toward the $500 needed for a matching grant
+donate toward the $5000 needed for our food program

 share canned/packaged food from your family's pantry